sudara/alonetone/app/views/pages/donate.html.md

 Other times have been great!
 In 2017-2019, my consulting business was going especially well.
 I decided to do a big mobile-first modernization of alonetone.
 I contracted a few talented friends and we overhauled almost every aspect of the app.

-I restricted my consulting to part time and invested hundreds and hundreds of hours on the refresh.
+I restricted my normal consulting to part time and invested hundreds and hundreds of hours on the alonetone refresh.
 In addition to my time, I spent over **$100k** to pay others, just for this one refresh cycle.

 ## What we dream the internet *could* be